 Give the 911 operator the following information:

 Location: Give specific details about your exact location.
 Look for street signs, intersecting roads, highway mile markers, and landmarks.
-Giving the operator a specific location will assure the police and paramedics can arrive as quickly as possible.
+Giving the operator a specific location will assure the police and paramedics can arrive as quickly.

-Each law enforcement agency has its own policy addressing when officers and paramedics will be dispatched to an accident scene.
-In most cases, when the accident is merely a fender-bender and no one is injured, police will not be dispatched to the scene.
-However, police, paramedics, and tow trucks will be dispatched to the scene when there are injuries or if the accident is blocking traffic.
+In most cases police, paramedics, and tow trucks will be dispatched to the scene when there are injuries or if the accident is blocking traffic.

-If the accident occurs within a municipality (incorporated city, village, or town) the local police department will be dispatched to the scene.
+If the accident occurs within a municipality, local police department will be dispatched to the scene.
 If the crash occurs outside city limits, the county sheriff’s department will be dispatched.
 If the crash occurs on a State Highway, Florida Highway Patrol will be dispatched.

 * Note: In some cases there will be overlapping jurisdiction.
 This means one or more of the above law enforcement agencies may be dispatched to the same accident.

-In addition to the information listed above, you must also offer “reasonable assistance” to anyone who is injured following an accident.
+Florida law requires drivers to offer “reasonable assistance” to anyone who is injured in an accident.
 Reasonable assistance includes driving or making transportation arrangements to get the injured person to a hospital for medical treatment.

-*Note: Failing to seek immediate medical treatment may work against you when it comes to your insurance claim.
-The insurance company could take the position that your injuries weren’t from the accident, but were instead from an entirely separate event.
-This could cause them to deny any claim you may have.
+*Note: Failing to seek immediate medical treatment after an accident may undermine your insurance claim.
+The insurance company will jump at the chance to say your injuries weren’t caused by the collision and deny any claim you may have.

-If you crashed into a parked car that is unattended, you must stop immediately and try to locate the owner.
+If you crashed into a parked and unattended car, stop immediately and try to locate the owner.
 Once located, explain what happened and give them your name, address, and the registration number of the car you were driving.

-If after making a reasonable effort you’re unable to locate the owner, you must leave a note explaining what happened.
+If you’re unable to locate the owner, leave a note explaining what happened.
 Be sure to include your name, phone number and address.
 Leave the note in a conspicuous place on the damaged car.
-You’re also required to report the accident without delay to the nearest law enforcement agency.
+You’re also required to report the accident without delay to local police.

 No. Under Florida’s “Good Samaritan Act”, if you stop to help someone who appears to be injured or someone who asks for help, you are immune from civil liability.

-If you’ve been involved in a Florida car accident and there were injuries to any person or damage worth $500 or more, you must report the accident to the nearest law enforcement agency immediately.
-They will provide you a crash report form which you must complete and file within ten days of the accident.
+If you’ve been involved in a Florida car accident with injuries to any person or damage worth $500 or more, you must immediately report the accident to the local police department by the quickest means possible.

 Yes.
 To fulfill the crash reporting requirements online, visit the Florida Highway Safety and Motor Vehicles website.
 The self-reported traffic crash application will guide you through the steps by asking a series of questions.